 Another factor is the care that is needed to move the vehicle.
-There are two ways to ship a car: open or enclosed auto transport.
+There are two basic ways to ship a car: open or enclosed auto transport.
 For instance, are you looking to move a classic show car?
 You probably wouldn’t want it to go on an open auto transport because it will be exposed to the elements.
-It would be the same if you have an exotic low-profile vehicle such as a Lamborghini – you’d want an enclosed carrier with a lift gate, not ramps.
+It would be the same if you have an exotic low-profile vehicle such as a Lamborghini, you’d want an enclosed carrier with a lift gate, not ramps.
 Enclosed transport drivers are also specialized in how to handle a classic car or exotic low-profile vehicle.
-Expenses such as insurance for enclosed carriers are also higher due to the nature of the shipment, too.
+Expenses such as insurance for enclosed carriers are also higher due to the nature of the shipment.
 If you just have your daily driver, you wouldn’t want to pay the upcharge for an enclosed carrier.
 Open carriers can usually transport more vehicles than enclosed, which also helps lower the cost.
-It’s why we’re glad we can offer a network of carriers with various skills, experience, and equipment to handle any type of vehicle.

 Although you might think the distance of an auto transport would affect the price most, it’s actually the location for pickup and drop off.
 If you’ll be having the carrier pick up and/or drop of in a more populated or large metro area, chances are your rate will be better.
 For instance, if you ship a car from a suburb of Chicago, you’re probably going to have a better rate than, say, Billings, MT.
 The reason for this is the amount of “truck traffic” an area gets.
 Major metro suburbs like Chicago and New York are more likely to be on a carrier’s route than smaller towns or rural areas.
 Large cities’ suburbs are also more truck-friendly, whereas the city itself can’t always accommodate a car carrier.
 The same also goes for drop off location.
 Another factor to consider is if your locations are major vacation spots because transport could be higher during peak seasons.

-These are some of the main factors you’ll need to consider when it comes to the cost for shipping your car.
-Make sure to let the representative know anything unique or special about your auto or the shipment itself.
-It also helps the driver be prepared when he comes for pickup and as well as drop off.
+Now that you know some of the factors involved in the cost of shipping your car, use that knowledge.
+When you are choosing an auto shipping company be aware that setting car shipping prices is an art, rather than a science.
+Be sure to ask more questions than just “how much to ship a car” and make sure to let the representative know anything unique or special about your vehicle or the shipment itself.
 For more info on which type of transport is best for your vehicle, read our previous post Know Your Options: Enclosed or Open.

 EAS works to provide the best competitive rates possible get your free quote today!